haacked/haacked.com/_posts/archived/2004-05-21-childless-couple-told-to-try-sex.aspx.markdown

 ---
 layout: post
-title: "Childless couple told to try sex"
+title: Childless couple told to try sex
 date: 2004-05-21 -0800
 comments: true
 disqus_identifier: 463
 categories: []
+redirect_from: "/archive/2004/05/20/childless-couple-told-to-try-sex.aspx/"
 ---

 > A German couple who went to a fertility clinic after eight years of
 > marriage have found out why they are still childless - they weren't
 > having sex.